Curse of the Starving Class: Act II

 Wesley then tells Weston that Ella has also found a buyer for the house and Weston goes into a rage, and then collapses on a table and falls asleep.
 Ella returns with groceries that Taylor has bought for the family and throws out the artichokes.
 Wesley deduces that Taylor is the one who sold Weston worthless desert property in the first place.
 Ella talks about the curse that is plaguing their family.
 She tells Wesley that just when you think the curse has been beaten, and it has retreated back into the smallest cells of their genetics, it will suddenly reappear in full force.

 Ellis, the owner of the “Alibi Club” walks into the house and sees Weston on the table.
 He tells Wesley and Emma that he has already purchased the house from Weston and shows them the cash.
 He pulls out the $1,500, telling them that is the amount that Weston owes to some “pretty hard fellas”.
 Wesley takes the money, offering to deliver it to the people his father owes money to.
 Ella tries to take the money from Wesley, but he tells her there is not enough to go to Europe on.
-Taylor then enters and Ella tells him what is happened.
+Taylor then enters and Ella tells him what has happened.
 Taylor says that any deal Weston makes is void because he is considered incompetent by the state.
 Taylor declares that he will go to court and have the deed taken back and then buy the property from Ella, then leaves the house.

 Sergeant Malcolm from the police department enters and tells Ella that Emma has been arrested for riding a horse into the “Alibi Club” and shooting the place full of holes.
 Ellis says that Weston must have sent Emma down there and takes back his $1,500 and runs off to his club, swearing he will get revenge on Weston.
 Ella goes downtown to get Emma out of jail.